nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `get PARAMETERS`

-* Gets the specified parameters for each of the people in the filtered list.
+* Gets the specified parameters for each person in the filtered list.
-* The accepted parameter inputs only includes those that are already defined by SocialBook like n/, p/, e/, a/.
+* The only valid parameters are: n/, p/, e/, a/.
 * All inputted parameters must be valid for the details to be displayed.
+* The details will be displayed in the order of the inputted parameters.
 * Executing the same parameter multiple times in the same command will still only return one set of that detail.

 Examples:
-* `list` followed by `get p/ e/` gets the phone numbers and emails of the people in SocialBook.
+* `list` followed by `get p/ e/` gets the phone numbers followed by the emails of the people in SocialBook.
 * `list` followed by `get p/ p/` gets only one set of the phone numbers of the people in SocialBook.
-* `find p/HIGH` followed by `get n/ a/` gets the names and addresses of the high priority people.
+* `find p/HIGH` followed by `get n/ a/` gets the names followed by the addresses of the high priority people.

 ### Clearing all entries : `clear`